 Southeast Volunteer Nitrate Monitoring Network Summaries

 The nitrate testing results from this network of private wells is used in combination with other networks to determine the trend of nitrate levels in regional groundwater over time.
-The nitrate results and trend reports are available in the Minnesota Water Research Digital Library (MNWRL).
-Direct links to the reports are listed below.
+The nitrate results and trend reports are available in the Minnesota Water Research Digital Library.
+Links to the most recent reports are listed below.

-- Southeast Minnesota Volunteer Nitrate Monitoring Network 2017 Results (PDF)
+- Southeast Minnesota Volunteer Nitrate Monitoring Network 2020 Results

 - Nitrate Results and Trends in Private Well Monitoring Networks (2008-2018)